When is The Umbrella Academy season two released on Netflix? What's going to happen?

 Gatewood, who played the Horseman Famine in Amazon’s Good Omens and has also appeared in The Originals, will play Raymond.
 A born leader, Raymond is described as a man “with the smarts, gravitas, and the confidence to never have to prove it to anyone.
 He is warm, dedicated and has the innate ability to disarm you with a look.”

-Arya (who has starred in Channel 4’s Humans, The Good Karma Hospital and upcoming movie Last Christmas) will play Lila, described as “a chameleon who can be as brilliant or as clinically insane as the situation requires.”
+Arya (who has starred in Channel 4’s Humans, The Good Karma Hospital, Last Christmas and the most recent series of Doctor Who) will play Lila, described as “a chameleon who can be as brilliant or as clinically insane as the situation requires.”

 And finally, Marin Ireland (Sneaky Pete, Hell or High Water) is set to play a woman called Sissy, “a fearless, no-nonsense Texas mom who married young for all the wrong reasons.”